Isa Faysal

-Isa Faysal (ইসা ফয়সাল; born 20 August 1999) is a Bangladeshi professional footballer who plays as a left-back for Bangladesh Football League club Bangladesh Police and the Bangladesh national team.
+Isa Faysal (ইসা ফয়সাল, /bn/; born 20 August 1999) is a Bangladeshi professional footballer who plays as a left-back for Bangladesh Football League club Bangladesh Police and the Bangladesh national team.

 Club career

 In 2016, Isa played for Rangpur District in the Under-18 District Football League.
 Later that year, he moved to Dhaka with the help of Coach Altab Hossain and joined the Bangladesh Police as a constable-cum-player.

 On 15 May 2019, Isa scored his first goal for the club in a 2–2 draw against Swadhinata KS in the 2018–19 Bangladesh Championship League.
 He was appointed captain from the 2023–24 season, which was the club's fifth season in the Bangladesh Premier League.

 International career

 On 22 June 2023, Isa made his international debut for Bangladesh against Lebanon, in the 2023 SAFF Championship.